-The plan provides retirement, and disability and death benefits to plan members and their beneficiaries.
-Benefits available are based on average annual compensation (AAC) and years of creditable service, and are summarized below:
+The plan provides retirement and disability and death benefits to plan members and their beneficiaries.
+Benefits available are based on average annual compensation (AAC) and years of creditable service and are summarized below:

 Normal retirement age Age 62.
 Normal retirement date First of the month coincident with or next following the participant's 62 nd birthday.
 Compensation Total wages received by a participant during a calendar year that ends within the plan year.
-Average annual compensation (AAC) consecutive calendar Participant's highest average annual compensation of three consecutive calendar years in which the participant has earned credited service.
-Years of service A twelve-month period 1,000 hours. during which an employee works Vesting schedule Years of Service Percentage Less than 5 0% 5 100% Normal retirement Eligibility Attainment of age 62.
+Average annual compensation (AAC) Participant's highest average annual compensation of three consecutive calendar years in which the participant has earned credited service.
+Years of service A twelve-month period during which an employee works 1,000 hours.
+Vesting schedule Years of Service Percentage Less than 5 0% 5 100% Normal retirement Eligibility Attainment of age 62.
 Benefit amount 1.25% of the participant's AAC times years of service.
-Commencement date Normal retirement date Early retirement Eligibility Attainment of age 55 and completion of 5 or more years of service.
+Commencement date Normal retirement date

+Early retirement Eligibility Attainment of age 55 and completion of 5 or more years of service.
 Benefit amount Normal retirement benefit based on compensation and credited service as of early retirement date, reduced by 1/15 th for each of the first 5 years and 1/30 th for each of the next 5 years that commencement precedes age 62.
 Commencement date Early retirement date.
 Late retirement Eligibility Retirement beyond normal retirement date.
 Benefit amount Greater of the normal retirement benefit based on compensation and credited service as of late retirement date and the actuarial equivalent of the benefit as of the prior plan year.
 Commencement date Late retirement date.
 Deferred vested Eligibility Completion of five or more years of service.
 Benefit amount Normal retirement benefit based on compensation and credited service as of termination date.
 Benefit amount Accrued benefit payable to beneficiary.

-Optional forms of payment certain.
-A participant n The normal form of payment is a life annuity with ten years certain.
-A participant may elect to receive his or her benefit in one of the following optional forms of payment: Single life annuity - participant.
-Single life annuity - monthly income for the life of the participant. participant, and in an amount of month - monthly income for the life of the the event of the participant's death, aly income equal to 50%, 66-2/3% or by the participant) for the life of the ciary. the participant with nuity - monthly income for the life of the provision that not less than 120 shall be made to the participant and
+Optional forms of payment The normal form of payment is a life annuity with ten years certain.
+A participant may elect to receive his or her benefit in one of the following optional forms of payment: Single life annuity - monthly income for the life of the participant. • Contingent annuity - monthly income for the life of the participant and in the event of the participant's death, an amount of monthly income equal to 50%, 66-2/3% or 100% (as elected by the participant) for the life of the participant's beneficiary.
+Ten-year certain annuity - monthly income for the life of the participant with the provision that not less than 120 monthly payments shall be made to the participant and beneficiary.